 Dr. Michael Nowitz MB, BCh FFRad (D) FRANZCR

-Mike practices as a diagnostic radiologist in Wellington and is the Senior Lecturer in Radiology at the Wellington School of Medicine and Health Science.
-He has been teaching both undergraduates and postgraduates for many years and has had a wide range of research interests.
-Mike is now serving a second term as a member of the board of Osteoporosis NZ.
+Mike practices as a diagnostic radiologist in Wellington.
+He was the Senior Lecturer in Radiology at the Wellington School of Medicine and Health Science and has many years of teaching and research experience.
+Mike is now serving a third term as a member of the board of Osteoporosis NZ.
 Working daily with patients’ bone density scans he brings a practical patient focused perspective to the board.
-Mike is also the NZ representative on the College of Radiologists Continuing Professional Development Committee.

 Dr. Susannah O’Sullivan MBChB, FRACP, PhD